-The definitions of this terminology go on, whether it is market decentralization, fiscal decentralization or political decentralization etc, but for now, let's consider this practice in the realms of technology and data.
+The definitions of this terminology go on, whether it is market decentralisation, fiscal decentralisation or political decentralisation etc, but for now, let's consider this practice in the realms of technology and data.

 Blockchain, blockchain, blockchain...

-Nowadays, you can't mention the world 'decentralization' without at least one comment regarding blockchain.
-The answer to why this is has a number of different versions, but they all deduce down to the same train of thought, that the lack of trust in central parties is driving people to a more decentralized 'world'.
+Nowadays, you can't mention the world 'decentralisation' without at least one comment regarding blockchain.
+The answer to why this is has a number of different versions, but they all deduce down to the same train of thought, that the lack of trust in central parties is driving people to a more decentralised 'world'.